 - Rockdale Local Environmental Plan 2011.

-Note that it is the occupants responsibility to comply with the development standards of the State Policy if undertaking any complying development works.
+Note that it is the owners responsibility to comply with the development standards of the State Policy if undertaking any complying development works.

-Council encourages consultation between neighbours in relation to exempt or complying developments.
-Additionally, the State Environmental Planning Policy (Exempt and Complying Development Codes) 2008 has mandatory notification requirements if you use the complying development system to carry our works on your property in residential zones.
+Council encourages consultation between neighbours in relation to complying developments.
+Additionally, the State Environmental Planning Policy (Exempt and Complying Development Codes) 2008 has mandatory notification requirements works on your property in residential zones.

 What is required for complying development?

 A Planning Certificate (issued under Section 10.7 of the Environmental Planning and Assessment Act) provides formal advice on land zoning and planning controls applicable to your site.
-This Certificate is required as part of your submission requirements as it confirms if you are eligible to undertake your works as Complying Development.
+This Certificate confirms if you are eligible to undertake your works as Complying Development.

-Complying development requires a Complying Development Certificate (CDC), which may be obtained from Council (CDC Application, Appointment of Council as PCA and Contract for Certification Work) or an Accredited Certifier.
-[Note that when a CDC is being considered or issued by a Private Certifier, Council cannot become involved in the determination or outcome of the CDC.]
-A Complying Development application requires inclusion of detailed plans and specifications to be prepared (eg by an architect and/or professional engineer), and must satisfy all the criteria, requirements and standards relating to the proposed development.
+Complying development requires a Complying Development Certificate (CDC), which may be obtained from Council (CDC Application, Appointment of Council as PCA and Contract for Certification Work) or a private Accredited Certifier.
+A Complying Development application requires inclusion of detailed plans and specifications to be prepared (eg by an architect and/or professional engineer).

 Council certifiers are qualified Building Surveyors with first-hand knowledge of the Bayside area, and are available to provide advice and fee quotes for preparing CDCs.
 The Bayside certifiers team can be contacted on 1300 581 299 or email@example.com.